 Once I got bitten by a radioactive bully and gained a special mutant power.
 Whenever someone shot a spitball at me I'd enter Bully Time and see the spitball coming in slow motion.
 Sadly, I still couldn't dodge the spitball, so all this really did was prolong my suffering.

 A bully was diving into the school swimming pool when he saw what looked like his reflection in the water.
 But upon closer inspection it was actually the body of a bullying victim who'd drowned himself.
-The bully realized that if he could mistake himself for one of his victims, that meant they must be human beings just like him.
-He also realized that if his victims were just like him, that meant that he could draw upon his own fears and weaknesses to devise even more effective ways to torment them.
+The bully realized that if he could mistake himself for one of his victims, they must be human beings just like him, meaning that he could draw upon his own fears and weaknesses to devise even more effective ways to torment them.

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.